awsdocs/aws-iot-docs/developerguide/mqtt-based-file-delivery-in-devices.md

 + "`f`" is the ID of the stream file to which the current data block payload belongs\.
 + "`l`" is the size of the data block payload in bytes\.
 + "`i`" is the ID of the data block contained in the payload\.
 Data blocks are numbered starting from 0\.
 + "`p`" contains the data block payload\.
-This field is a string which represents the value of the data block in [Base64](https://en.wikipedia.org/wiki/Base64) encoding\.
+This field is a string, which represents the value of the data block in [Base64](https://en.wikipedia.org/wiki/Base64) encoding\.

 ### Build a bitmap for a GetStream request<a name="mqtt-based-file-delivery-build-a-bitmap"></a>

 You can use the bitmap field \(`b`\) in a `GetStream` request to get non\-consecutive blocks from a stream file\.
 This helps devices with limited RAM capacity deal with network delivery issues\.
 A device can request only those blocks that were not received or not received correctly\.
 The bitmap determines which blocks of the stream file will be returned\.
-For each bit which is set to 1 in the bitmap, a corresponding block of the stream file will be returned\.
+For each bit, which is set to 1 in the bitmap, a corresponding block of the stream file will be returned\.

 Here's an example of how to specify a bitmap and its supporting fields in a `GetStream` request\.
 For example, you want to receive a stream file in chunks of 256 bytes \(the block size\)\.
 Think of each block of 256 bytes as having a number that specifies its position in the file, starting from 0\.
 So block 0 is the first block of 256 bytes in the file, block 1 is the second, and so on\.
 You want to request blocks 20, 21, 24 and 43 from the file\.